mooxphp/moox/README.md

     - devops = GH and automation
     - wip = work in progress
 - followed by the shortname of the package, in []
-    - all - all or many packages were updated
+    - all - multiple packages affected
     - core
     - monorepo
     - package-builder